bsccf/Uni-notes/Electrical and electronic systems/3 Electric machines/3 AC Generators and stuff/rotor (generators).md

 ### Structure
 #### Field windings
 The field windings are wrapped in the rotor to produce a [[magnetic field]], they require a DC source.
-You might be wondering why no use a perminant magnet?
+You might be wondering why no use a perminant magnet; by using an electromagnet it becomes possible to throttle the magnets intensity allowing for control over the behaviour of the [[synchronous generators|alternator]].

+#### Solid structural bits
+Basically everything that applys to [[stator (generators)#Sator core]] applys to this, mainly